 Discover Pass:A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.

-Cafe': Breakfast & lunch Friday thru Sunday year round and seven days a week June through Labor Day
+Cafe': breakfast and lunch Fridays thru Sundays from September through May, and seven days a week from June through Labor Day

 15 miles of hiking trails